 Paul Tokarz has been fascinated with music since the age of 12.
 He began by jamming with friends in various garage bands.
 After spending countless hours practicing guitar during his teenage years, Paul decided to move to Los Angeles to pursue a career in music.
 He attended the GIT program at Musicians Institute from 2010-2012, earning an associates degree in guitar performance.
 While at school he was able to study under world renowned guitarists including Paul Gilbert, Scott Henderson, Carl Verheyen, and Dean Brown.
 Shortly after graduating MI, Paul was able to land a gig working with Grammy award-winning producer/engineer, Gary Lux.
 Paul has worked as a touring guitar player as well as numerous sessions for a variety of artists.
 He is also an experienced guitar instructor and can play and teach most styles.

-Nicole Steinberg, a soprano, is a recent graduate of the Frost School of Music at the University of Miami.
+Nicole Steinberg, a soprano, is a graduate of the Frost School of Music at the University of Miami.
 She has won various performance awards and been part of programs such as Miami Music Festival and University of Miami School of Music in Salzburg, Austria.
-She recently performed the role of Amore in Monteverdi’’s L’incoronazione di Poppea with New York Lyric Opera Theater and performed various concerts at Carnegie Hall Weill Recital Hall and the National Opera Center.
-Nicole has a passion for teaching and is currently pursuing her graduate studies at Towson University, where she will be performing the role of Laetitia in the program’s upcoming production of Menotti’s The Old Maid and the Thiefand Wisteria in a new children’s production of Sleeping Beauty.
-She is also a TA for the Music History Division and teaching multiple segments of Solo Voice Literature.
+Nicole has a passion for teaching and is currently pursuing her graduate studies at Towson University, where she will be performing the role of Susanna in the program’s upcoming production of Mozart’s Le Nozze di Figaro.
+She is also a TA for the Music History Division, having taught lectures in Solo Voice Literature, Vocal Pedagogy, Introductory Music History, and Music in Hebrew Culture.
 Nicole is very excited to help mold young minds and voices at Lutherville.

 A full bio and recordings are available on her professional website: